Beauvais Cathedral

-Beauvais Cathedral otherwise the Cathedral of Saint Peter of Beauvais (Cathédrale Saint-Pierre de Beauvais) is a Catholic church in the northern town of Beauvais, Oise, France.
-It is the seat of the Bishop of Beauvais, Noyon and Senlis.
+Beauvais Cathedral, otherwise known as the Cathedral of Saint Peter of Beauvais (Cathédrale Saint-Pierre de Beauvais; Picard: Cathédrale Saint-Pire ed Bieuvé), is a Catholic cathedral in the northern town of Beauvais, Oise, France.
+It is the seat of the Bishop of Beauvais, Noyon and Senlis and has been listed as a national monument since 1840.

-The cathedral is in the High Gothic style, and consists of a 13th-century choir, with an apse and seven polygonal apsidal chapels reached by an ambulatory, joined to a 16th-century transept.
+The cathedral consists of a 13th-century choir, with an apse and seven polygonal apsidal chapels reached by an ambulatory, joined to a 16th-century transept.
 It has the highest Gothic choir in the world: 48.5 m under vault.
 From 1569 to 1573 the cathedral of Beauvais was, with its tower of 153 m, the highest human construction of the world.
-Its designers had the ambition to make it the largest gothic cathedral in France ahead of Amiens.
-Victim of two collapses, one in the 13th century, the other in the 16th century, it remains unfinished today; only the choir and the transept have been built.

-The planned nave of the cathedral was never constructed.
+Its designers had the ambition to make it the largest Gothic cathedral in France, ahead of Amiens and Notre-Dame de Paris.
+A victim of two collapses, one in the 13th century, the other in the 16th century, it remains unfinished today; only the choir and the transept were built, and the planned nave was never constructed.
 The remnant of the previous 10th-century Romanesque cathedral, known as the Basse Œuvre ("Lower Work"), still occupies the intended site of the nave.